Citation for this page in APA citation style. Close

 A philosophy that is based on quantifiable information promises to solve a number of interesting philosophical problems, and throw considerable light on other philosophical schools.

 In information philosophy, knowledge is the sum of all the information created and preserved by humanity.
 It is all the information in human minds and in artifacts of every kind - from books and internetworked computers to our dwellings and managed environment.
+We call our solution to the problem of knowledge the Sum

-In information philosophy, the future is unpredictable for two basic reasons.
+Information philosophy shows us the future is unpredictable for two basic reasons.
 First, quantum mechanics shows that some events are not predictable.
 The world is causal but not determined.
 We call it "soft causality" because the causes are not themselves caused.
 Second, the early universe does not contain the information of later times, just as early primates do not contain the information structures for intelligence and verbal communication, and infants do not contain the knowledge and remembered experience they will have as adults.

 In information philosophy, there is an arrow of time that is antithetical to some classical philosophical ideas like the "great chain of being" and timeless truths.